breakpoint7/ADOReportingWithMicrosoftFabric/README.md

 Let's get started…

-#Create the new Warehouse
+# Create the new Warehouse
 Starting with a new Fabric Workspace, create a Warehouse where you will store your data.
 You'll use this new warehouse as a destination in the following steps.
 You may find it help to copy the SQL connection string for this warehouse and open it in SQL Management studio as you work through setup so you can inspect table and activity to see how it works.

-#Preparing the Project Tracking Table
+# Preparing the Project Tracking Table
 I chose to use a ProjectTacking table to manage a list of ADO projects and track a LastModifed date which indicates when the data was last imported (e.g. - sync's up to this date).

 There are two artifacts used to set this up -- a pipeline to create the Table (PrepareProjects.zip) and a simple dataflow to pull all the ADO projects from ODATA to populate it (PopulateProjectsTableFromADO.pqt).
 Both have been exported as templates to make it easy to import into a new environment.

-Create a new data Pipeline in your environment, Call it PrepareProjects.
+Create a new data Pipeline in your environment Call it PrepareProjects.
 Once the pipeline editor open, choose Import from the menu and point it to the PrepareProjects.zip file.
 The import process will ask you to re-map the input to your Warehouse, so point it to the new warehouse you created for this purpose and select "Use This Template".
 ![alt text](images/prepareprojects.png)

-Go ahead and run this.
+Run the pipeline.
 The first step should succeed and create the ProjectTracking table in the warehouse.
 The second will fail until we set that up in the next step.

 Open the "PrepareProjects" pipeline, edit "Setup Tracking Table" and set the connection to your new warehouse.
 Edit the "Populate Projects from ADO" step and map to your workspace and make sure it's set to run PopulateProjectsTableFromADO data flow.